ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Optimization Problems

 where $g$ is a convex function.
 This can be used to solve a variety of neural network verification problems as defined in \cref{eqn:verification problem}.
 We can view the problem of projecting onto the range of a network as a special case with

-For an example of its use, consider if $f$ is a generative adversarial network (GAN).
+An example use case is when $f$ is a generative adversarial network (GAN).
 By solving this optimization problem we can find the closest possible generated image to a ground truth image. \\\\ \xhdr{Noise buffer} We would like to optimize over the output of two networks in series with an adversarial perturbation applied between the two networks.
 This can be formulated as

 where $Z$ is a zonotope of allowed perturbations and $f_1$ and $f_2$ are our two networks in series.
 The addition of $\vec{z}$ from the set $Z$ can be viewed as padding the output manifold of the first network.
 We will limit $g$ to be convex in this work.
 For an example of its use, consider if $f_1$ is a generative model and $f_2$ is a control network.
-By solving this optimization problem, we can evaluate the behavior of the controller with inputs defined by the generative model and subject to adversarial perturbations. \\\\ \xhdr{Network difference} A third optimization problem of interest is to determine how different the output of two networks can be if they take in the same input.
+By solving this optimization problem, we can evaluate the behavior of the controller with inputs defined by the generative model and subject to adversarial perturbations.
+Of note, this noise buffer optimization problem could also be put into the form of the first optimization problem in \cref{eqn:output-opt-convex} by considering an augmented input space that parameterizes the noise, then connecting those extra inputs to the intermediate layer with skip connections or a larger network.
+However, this could substantially increase the input dimension, so we focus on the framing of the problem given in \cref{eqn:output-opt-with-noise-equation} and leave a comparison with the alternative framing for future work. \\\\ \xhdr{Network difference} A third optimization problem of interest is to determine how different the output of two networks can be if they take in the same input.
+We can write this as

 for $\ell_p$ norm with $p \ge 1$.
 For an example of its use, consider if $f_1$ is a large network and $f_2$ is a smaller ``compressed'' network that attempts to mimic the behavior of $f_1$.
 By solving this optimization problem, we can evaluate how closely $f_1$ and $f_2$ will match.
+The non-convexity of this problem comes both from the network's non-convexity and from the fact that we would like to maximize rather than minimize a convex function.